iovation/rpmcpan/README.md

 * `build_requires`: A list of non-CPAN-derived RPMs required to build the RPM.
   Normally needed only for third-party RPMS, such as `httpd-devel` or `postgresql`.
+* `envrionment`: An object defining environment variables required to build the RPM.
+Keys should be environment variable names, and values their values.
 * `missing_prereqs`: A list of JSON objects describing required modules missing from the metadata downloaded from MetaCPAN.
 Requires these keys:
     * `module`: Name of the required module.